Prateek20052005/SmartScanner/README.md

 - **Four enhancement modes**: adaptive threshold (scanner look), CLAHE (contrast boost), sharpened (OCR-optimized), and grayscale
 - **Text extraction** with Tesseract OCR
 - **Download options** for both the scanned image and extracted text
-- **Works on any document** — receipts, printed pages, handwritten notes, forms
+- **Works on any document** whether it be receipts, printed pages, handwritten notes, or even forms

 ## Project Structure